VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 ## Usage:

--Open Option Chain (Equity Derivatives) page on https://www1.nseindia.com/

--Select your Index or Underlying Stock and Expiry Date on the website

--Run the program and enter the current URL from the browser and your preferred Strike Price
+-Select your Index and Expiry Date and enter your preferred Strike Price

 -You can select all table data using Ctrl+A or select individual cells, rows and columns